sgladkoff/goldpan/docs/perfectionist.md

 # Downloading the LQA report

 As the review process is finished, the **Reviewer** marks the job as complete.
-Then, the **Requestor** becomes able to see the results and to download an **XLS** scorecard with the results of the evaluation (according to the  metric selected).
+Then, the **Requestor** becomes able to see the results and to download an **XLSX** scorecard with the results of the evaluation (according to the  metric selected).